DelisaRogger/CommunityScienceMuseum/README.md

 If you'd like to contribute to this project, follow these steps:

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create your feature branch.
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes.
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch.
 5. Open a pull request.

 All contributions are welcome!
 Make sure to submit a pull request for review before merging any changes.